HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 #####Classification of tonal orthographic marking
 Following Roberts (2009:143) the Navajo tonal orthography would be a case of "exhaustive" tone marking because it is less than one tone mark per pitch level in the language.
 Roberts points out that others have called this "minimal" marking.
 Reasons for his change in terminology are well presented and the reader hear is encouraged to read Robert's arguments.

 The relevance of visual crowding to the text input experience is laid out as follows.
 Often visual crowding is related to an increased (compared to English) use of diacritics in the orthography.
 Efforts to reduce visual crowding often involve revising the orthography of a language.
 However, _easy-to-read_ (visual crowding) and _easy-to-type_ can be closely or distally related based on a variety of factors.
 However, in academic literature it appears that visual crowding is blamed as a motivator for orthography reform even when user motivations for revising writing technologies may be more inline with desiring an easier text input method.
 That is, orthography system users conflate the  _easy-to-read_ and _easy-to-type_ (_easy-to-write_) categories into a single category.
-A category something like "easy to use". orthography users then subconsciously compare this conflated category to how they perceive other orthographies working.
+A category something like _easy-to-use_.
+Orthography users then subconsciously compare this conflated category to how they perceive other orthographies working.
 Commonly, with the globalization of English, the comparison is with English.

 * Roberts, David.
 2009.
 Visual Crowding and the tone orthography of African languages.
 Written Language & Literacy 12.1: 140-55. http://dx.doi.org/10.1075/wll.12.1.07rob